Pylons/pyramid/docs/designdefense.rst

 extended for a particular deployment.
 That CMS system may be deployed for many organizations at many places.
 Some number of deployments of this CMS may be deployed centrally by a third party and managed as a group.
-It's useful to be able to extend such a system for each deployment via preordained plugpoints than it is to continually keep each software branch of the system in sync with some upstream source: the upstream developers may change code in such a way that your changes to the same codebase conflict with theirs in
+It's easier to be able to extend such a system for each deployment via preordained plugpoints than it is to continually keep each software branch of the system in sync with some upstream source: the upstream developers may change code in such a way that your changes to the same codebase conflict with theirs in